emagiz/emdocs/mds/howto/security-guide.md

 ##### Error handling
 To prevent that the error message if it occurs is send straight back to the client you can configure the front end of the API Gateway in such a manner that correct HTTP Status codes are given back to the client including a descriptive message.

-#### Event Streaming
+### 5.3 Event Streaming
 Within the managed Kafka solution eMagiz provides Event Streaming users and topics can be created.
 Access to a topic within a cluster is governed by an Access Control List (ACL).
 This ACL links users to a topic and defines what the user can do on a topic (consume, produce, both).

 Only users with sufficient rights in the Deploy phase of eMagiz can add users, topics and change the ACL entries specific to the Event Streaming cluster of a customer.

-Apart from being able to produce or consume on a specific topica based on the ACL, users also need to have a valid keystore (containing the key and cert generated automatically) and a valid truststore (containing the CA certificate of the kafka cluster) in order to produce or consume data.
+Apart from being able to produce or consume on a specific topics based on the ACL, users also need to have a valid keystore (containing the key and cert generated automatically) and a valid truststore (containing the CA certificate of the kafka cluster) in order to produce or consume data.

 These are all security measures to prevent that outside sources can get unauthorized access to the data that is stored on the topics

-### Availability of data

-The availability of data in eMagiz is quaranteed due to the queue (messaging) and topic (event streaming) functionality that are used to transport data.
-In case a consuming entity (which can be another queue, topic, external application or else) is not able to consume the data the data will be temporarily stored in a secure manner in the encrypted filesystem we discussed above.
-In case of event streaming the data is temporarily kept on the topic within the kafka cluster.

-As specified above access to a topic is secured with the help of certificates and by setting the ACL to guard against a loss of integrity of data.

-#### Data retention Event Streaming
-With regards for Event Streaming data is retained for a longer period of times (often days) to make sure that consumers have plenty of time to read the data before it is deleted.
-This does mean that the data on these topics can not be easily accessed from unauthorized sources

-Service instances and the underlying VMs use full volume encryption using LUKS with a randomly generated ephemeral key per each instance and each volume.
-The key is never re-used and will be trashed at the destruction of the instance, so there's a natural key rotation with roll-forward upgrades.
-We use the LUKS default mode aes-xts-plain64:sha256 with a 512-bit key.

-Backups are encrypted with a randomly generated key per file.
-These keys are in turn encrypted with RSA key-encryption key-pair and stored in the header section of each backup segment.
-The file encryption is performed with AES-256 in CTR mode with HMAC-SHA256 for integrity protection.
-The RSA key-pair is randomly generated for each service.
-The key lengths are 256-bit for block encryption, 512-bit for the integrity protection and 3072-bits for the RSA key.

-These backup files are stored in the object storage in the same region where the service virtual machines are located.

-### Carwash
+### 5.4 Carwash

 All data that is interchanged with a cloud instance goes through the carwash that protects all client instances from harm and route data to the correct client instance.
+**CHECK MORE DETAILS**

-## 5. eMagiz iPaaS Portal Security considerations
+## 6. eMagiz iPaaS Portal Security considerations
 The eMagiz Portal provides access to users to manage their eMagiz integration configurations.
 It provides access to all the features to develop, deploy and manage integrations across Test, Acceptance and Production environments.

-### 5.1 Authentication & Authorization for ILM Phases
+### 6.1 Authentication & Authorization for ILM Phases

 #### User access to https://my.emagiz.com
 User can be added with their email adress by the eMagiz Partner Manager, upon which the user gets an email to sign-in.
 A temporary password is created and emailed as well, which has to be changed at the first login to the iPaaS Portal.
 Users are connected to organizations in eMagiz.